astropy/package-template/README.rst

     used by the main Astropy repository.
 If this is not the case, hopefully it will be clear from context what to do with your particular VCS.

+* Make sure `astropy`_ is installed, as the template depends in part on Astropy to do its setup.

 * You may have already done this, if you are looking at this file locally, but if not, you will need to obtain a copy of the package template.
 Assuming you have `git`_ installed, just do::